aChocolateCake/frontend-nanodegree-mobile-portfolio/views/readme.md

       shrunk img sizes of pizzeria.jpg and profilepic.jpg moved links to analytics.js and perfmatters.js to bottom of page and set both to sync

-pizza.html
+pizza page
-    changes made to pizza.html to increase fps to 60 or higher.
-These comments are also noted in pizza.html:
+    changes made to main.js to increase fps to 60 or higher.
+These comments are also noted in main.js:

       to increase speed I pulled this method calls out of their loops or function and assigned them to a var instead: